wolvi-lataniere/morpheus-serial/doc/blog.md

    - The Pi is powered by its power input, connected to the controlled switching power supply,
    - The whole system (both regulators inputs) is powered by your main power source, in the 6.5 to 12V range (12V power supply, battery...).

-At this point, this is probably a good time to setup your Pi with your Balena Account [creating a new fleet, add your device, and provision it](https://www.balena.io/docs/learn/getting-started/raspberrypi3/nodejs/#create-a-fleet).
+At this point, this is probably a good time to setup your Pi with your balenaCloud Account [creating a new fleet, add your device, and provision it](https://www.balena.io/docs/learn/getting-started/raspberrypi3/nodejs/#create-a-fleet).

 *If you only want to use the inkyshot project, you also can [join the fleet](https://hub.balena.io/organizations/g_aurelien_valade/fleets/inkyshot-morpheus-edition) and skip the whole development part below.*